 - Representativeness: As a basic principle, the locations chosen as measurement facilities should represent a larger urban area – and thus a greater population exposure.

-Types of air quality measurement sites
+The objective of air quality measurements

 Air quality measurements in the city should pursue the objective to show a complete overview of the air quality standards and potential hazards to take on specific counteractions.
 This objective can only be reached in a two-fold approach: Firstly, it is necessary to determine the maximum levels of pollutants in certain areas.
 To achieve this, air quality data must be recorded at locations where the highest pollutant concentrations are expected to be.
 Secondly, the average urban air quality and pollution concentration must become known to achieve a representative picture of the environmental and health conditions in the observation area.
 This overview can only be created when a network of sensors all over all parts of the city exists.

 However, air quality measurement stations in cities are sparse, because old traditional measurement stations are very costly, immobile and impractical with regards to their sampling technology (see the example of an air quality monitoring station in the picture above).